top of page

 Updated: Dec 12, 2022

-Hemorrhoids are veins in the lower gastrointestinal tract that have ballooned, or prolapsed, under too much stress.
+Hemorrhoids are veins in the lower gastrointestinal tract that have ballooned, or prolapsed.

-They are caused by too much pressure on the perineum, which is also basically straining.
+They are caused by too much pressure on the perineum, or straining, or from too much tension in the pelvic floor.

-There is the circumstance of holding your breath and pushing (also called valsalva), which results in an automatic contraction of the pelvic floor, as the muscles in the pelvic floor attempt to brace against the strain to keep the organs in the body.
+Holding your breath and pushing (also called valsalva), results in an automatic contraction of the pelvic floor, as the muscles in the pelvic floor attempt to brace against the strain to keep the organs in the body.

-When the muscles around the pelvic floor are tight and contracted, they sinch around blood vessels.
-When we add pressure from above, this creates a ballooning in the veins as they are the path of least resistance in the pelvis.
+During a valsalva, the muscles in the pelvic floor tighten and contract.
+When we add pressure from above, this can creates a ballooning in the veins down below.

-Imagine squeezing a toothpaste container without a lid.
-The pelvic floor is your hand, the hemorrhoid is the toothpaste coming out the top.
+Imagine squeezing a tube of toothpaste without a lid.
+The pelvic floor is your hand, the hemorrhoid is the toothpaste coming out the top when you squeeze it.

-Hemorrhoids are more likely to develop under the heavy strain of pregnancy, where the uterus is creating constant pressure in the pelvis, and there is generally more blood flow to the area.
+Hemorrhoids are also more likely to develop during pregnancy, where the uterus is creating constant pressure in the pelvis, and there is generally more blood flow to the area.

 That said, it's not a guarantee you will develop hemorrhoids during pregnancy.
 If you do, there is a good chance you have tight pelvic floor muscles as well.